reduxjs/redux/docs/tutorials/essentials/part-4-using-data.md

 Assuming we do have the right post object in the store, `useSelector` will return that, and we can use it to render the title and content of the post in the page.

-You might notice that this looks fairly similar to the logic we have in the body of our `<PostsList>` component, where we loop over the whole `posts` array to show post excerpts the main feed.
+You might notice that this looks fairly similar to the logic we have in the body of our `<PostsList>` component, where we loop over the whole `posts` array to show post excerpts on the main feed.
 We _could_ try to extract a `Post` component that could be used in both places, but there are already some differences in how we're showing a post excerpt and the whole post.
 It's usually better to keep writing things separately for a while even if there's some duplication, and then we can decide later if the different sections of code are similar enough that we can really extract a reusable component.

 ### Adding the Single Post Route